Unicode Converter / Encoder

 Yes.
 The Federal Trade

-study in 2002 in which they posted different newly created “undercover”
+Commission (FTC) did a study in 2002 in which they posted different newly created “undercover”

 email addresses on various websites.
 They found that within six weeks, 86